tlareywi/BlueScreenBrewery/README.md

     - GPIO  - Required.

 * **Counter**     - Publishes 'pulses per second' from the associated GPIO pin.
 A common application is integration of digital flow meters.
+Counters are limited to 12 per device.
     - Topic - Required.
 Payload is set to the integer number of pulses received in the last second.
     - GPIO  - Required.